 - Justify the fundamental role of autonomy, justice and paternalism in contemporary public health policy

 - Assess the ways that social factors such as race, class and gender have affected and continue to affect the application of coercive and persuasive public health approaches

 - Analyze key political and legal developments in the history of public health coercion and persuasion

 Visit the Certificates Database to learn more about core and credit requirements.

-A Social History of American Public Health
+Ethics of Public Health

 Public health policy is always the product of controversy.
 Most typically such conflicts are played out in terms of a clash among scientific considerations.
 But even when not explicit, the controversies entail political tensions and ethical concerns.
 In this course we will examine the political and ethical dimensions of public health policy, focusing on issues of justice and liberty.
 Four domains of public health will be examined: the prevention of diseases associated with personal behavior, protection against occupational hazard, epidemic control, and access to health care.

 The Global Politics of Aging: Historical & Policy Perspectives